Carlos Santana Player Props: Pirates vs. Diamondbacks

-The Pittsburgh Pirates, including Carlos Santana and his .525 slugging percentage over his past 10 games, take on starting pitcher Kyle Nelson and the Arizona Diamondbacks at Chase Field, Saturday at 4:10 PM ET.
+The Pittsburgh Pirates, including Carlos Santana (hitting .225 in his past 10 games, with four doubles, a home run, two walks and four RBI), take on starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-In his most recent game, he went 1-for-4 with two RBI against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-4) against the Diamondbacks.

 Carlos Santana Game Info & Props vs. the Diamondbacks